kroxylicious/design/proposals/001-ClusterRepresentation.md

 An _physical cluster_ is the in-model representation of a running kafka cluster.
 The physical clusters list specifies all the kafka clusters that known to Kroxylicious.

-An _physical cluster_ may reference a `filter chain`.
-This provides zero or more *additional* filters that the RPCs will pass through before passing to the brokers of the physical cluster.
+A physical cluster_ may define a chain of filters.
+This provides zero or more filters that the RPCs will pass through as they traverse the physical cluster.
+(Note that it is possible for both a filter chain to be define at both the virtual cluster and physical cluster level.
+RPCs pass through both sets of filters in the order they are defined).

 An _physical cluster_ enumerates the brokers that comprise the physical cluster.